Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Experimental Setup

 \subsection{Model configuration}

-The functionality of the DNN model is to classify the emotion embedded in speech utterances, and the study uses MFCCs of speech utterances as the input for the model.
-We use a Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) combined model since it motivates the capability to learn both frequency and temporal components in the speech signal \cite{Latif2020DeepTrends, Rajapakshe2022ARecognition}.
-We stack CNN, LSTM, and fully connected layers, respectively, for the model to learn the discriminative features \cite{Latif2019DirectSpeech}.
+In this study, we employ a combined model of CNN and LSTM as it facilitates learning both frequency and temporal components in the speech signal \cite{Latif2020DeepTrends, Rajapakshe2022ARecognition}.
+The discriminative features of the model are learnt by stacking CNN, LSTM, and fully connected layers, respectively, as depicted in Figure~\ref{fig:rl_architecture_model_recipe}.
+The feature matrix is processed through two layers of 2D convolution with filter sizes of $5$ and $3$.
+The output of the first 2D convolution layer is batch-normalised, and a hyperparameter batch size of $128$ is used.

-As shown in Figure~\ref{fig:rl_architecture_model_recipe}, the feature matrix is fed into two layers of 2D convolution layers of filter sizes $5$ and $3$, and the output of the first 2D convolution layer is batch normalised. \TJR{Hyperparameter batch size is set to $128$.} The output from the second 2D convolution layer is passed to the LSTM layer of $16$ cells after flattening and then to a fully connected layer of $256$ units.
+The output from the second 2D convolution layer is flattened and fed into an LSTM layer with $16$ cells, followed by a fully connected layer with $256$ units.
 A dropout rate of $0.3$ is applied before the last Dense output layer.
-The number of units in the output layer is four, equal to the number of emotions to be classified.
-The linear activation function of the output layer is used when the model is used in the RL agent since it outputs Q-values for a specific state, and they should not be normalised.
-The input shape of the model is $40 \times 87$, where $40$ MFCCs are used in the input and $87$ is the number of MFCC frames.
+The number of units in the output layer is set to four, which is the number of emotions to be classified.
+The linear activation function of the output layer is used in the RL agent as it outputs Q-values for a specific state, which should not be normalised.
+The input shape of the model is $40 \times 87$, where $40$ MFCCs are used in the input, and $87$ is the number of MFCC frames.

-The model is optimised using the Adam Optimiser with a learning rate of $2.5\times10^{-4}$.
-We use the popular Deep Learning API Keras \cite{Chollet2015Keras} with Tensorflow \cite{Abadi2015TensorFlow:Systems} \TJR{(\textit{version 2.1.0})} as the back-end for modelling and training purposes in this study.
+The model is optimised using the Adam Optimiser with a $2.5\times10^{-4}$ learning rate.
+The Deep Learning API Keras \cite{Chollet2015Keras} with Tensorflow \cite{Abadi2015TensorFlow:Systems} (version 2.1.0) is used as the back-end for modelling and training purposes in this study.